 Such contact subverts standard heteronormal borders marking the difference between publicly acceptable masculine competition and camaraderie on one hand, and homoerotic performance on the other, for both wrestlers and audience.
 As such, yaglı güres represents a tradition that highlights homosocial competition, man-to-man affection, and homophobia within a growing debate concerning what may publicly be defined as homoerotic.

 Yaglı güres is done by males placed in categories according to age and weight who strip down to their kispet, a pair of short leather britches that go from waist to knee.
 The name of the wrestler is written in metal studs over the top of his rear end.
 The men wrestle barefoot in a field of grass.

 The competition is steeped in ritual.
 There is a mehter band that plays traditional music favored by the Janissary warriors from Turkey’s military past.
 Opponents will walk together, hands joined, to show their good intentions toward each other.

 They will also move together in the peshrev, an exercise/dance with martial and spiritual significance.
 The contestants rub olive oil mixed with water all over their bodies in a ritually prescribed manner.
 After applying it to themselves, they put it on each other.

-When fighting each other, wrestlers reach deep inside each other’s pants (a maneuver called paça kazik) as they get a grip on each other.
+When fighting, wrestlers reach deep inside each other’s pants (a maneuver called paça kazik) as they get a grip on each other.
 Rules dictate that all contact with the penis, testicles, and anus must be gentle.
-For this reason, great care is taken to seal off any possible entryways into the kispet as much as possible by tying it tightly at the waist.
+For this reason, great care is taken to seal off any possible entryways into the kispet by tying it tightly at the waist.
 If a wrestler’s trousers fall, he loses the match.